projectcontour/contour/design/fallbackcert.md

 Next this catch-all filter chain takes a `route_config_name` reference in the `envoy.http_connection_manager`.
 For all non-http requests, an Envoy RDS config named `ingress_http` is configured with  all the routes.
 For each virtual host that has enabled the `EnableFallbackCertificate` flag a new RDS route table will be created which will contain all the routes for vhosts which have opted into the fallback certificate.
+If supplied, the `minimum-protocol-version` defined in the `TLS` section of the Contour configuration file will be used for the fallback filter chain, otherwise the default will be used.

 #### Example fallback route: